-When requesting a placement change the Provider case manager will complete the OCOK Residential Child-Care Disruption/Discharge Form and will forward it to the OCOK discharge email box (discharge@oc-ok.org).
-The form must be completed fully and sent to the OCOK discharge email box in order to be accepted timely.
-OCOK is tracking reasons for discharge and as such the provider is to identify on the form the top two (2) reasons why the child is being discharged.
+When requesting a placement change the Provider case manager will complete the OCOK Residential Child-Care Disruption/Discharge Form in the TPG.
+The form must be completed fully and submitted through the TPG to be considered complete.
+OCOK is tracking reasons for discharge and as such the Provider is to identify on the form the top two (2) reasons why the child is being discharged.
 OCOK will ensure that DFPS has a copy for any children discharging from OCOK's Network.
-OCOK will meet the timeframes set in the OCOK Residential Child-Care Disruption/Discharge Form when a placement change, or discharge is requested.
+OCOK will meet the timeframes set in the OCOK Residential Child-Care Disruption/Discharge Form when a placement change or discharge is requested.
 This form gives information that will assist with understanding the reasons for discharge and will provide recommendations for a future placement that will increase the child's opportunity to attain a stable placement.
 In addition, the Provider case manager will notify OCOK when a child is discharged to any positive permanent placement.

-OCOK may remove a child or request the agency to locate immediate respite whenever it has been determined to be in the best interest of the child due to allegations of neglect and abuse in the current placement.
-OCOK will be in contact with DFPS for any recommendations in the event there is an open investigation.
-In the event that an emergency discharge is not approved, the provider will be responsible for finding respite should the OCOK Director of Care Management deem it necessary.
-It will be the Providers responsibility to utilize respite within their home agency or to locate respite with other agencies.
-The provider will still be responsible for the child until officially discharged by OCOK.
+OCOK may remove a child or request the Provider to locate immediate respite whenever it has been determined to be in the best interest of the child due to allegations of neglect and abuse in the current placement.
+OCOK will be in contact with DFPS/Child-care Licensing for any recommendations in the event there is an open investigation.
+In the event that an emergency discharge is not approved, the Provider will be responsible for finding respite should the OCOK Senior Director of Care Management and Placement Services deem it necessary.
+It will be the Provider's responsibility to utilize respite within their home agency or to locate respite with other agencies.
+The Provider will still be responsible for the child until officially discharged by OCOK.